Shahanaz98/delta-project/README.md

 # delta-project
-This is my first project in web development
+This is my first project in web development.